 Albert Park gates

-Please note the park gates will be locked at 9:30pm
+Please note, the park gates are locked at 5:30pm.

 Albert Park visitor centre

 Open every day, from 9am until 4pm

 Address: Albert Park, Linthorpe Road, Middlesbrough, TS1 3LB

 What to do

 If you're looking for something a little more energetic, you can hire a tennis court or take a spin on the rollerskating rink.
 You can find out more about times and prices below.
 Or why not lace up your running shoes and take part in the weekly Albert Park parkrun?
 It happens every Saturday at 9am, and it's free to enter.
 Find out more and register on the parkrun website.
 If you can't make it to parkrun on Saturday, the route is marked out around the park so you can run (or walk) it any time you like.

 With the Dorman Museum so close by (Linthorpe Road entrance), why not visit both and make a day of it?
 Food is available from the park cafe in the visitor's centre, or from Dressers Tea Room at the museum.